 - 1. Look for any obstructions around the slide-out room both interior and exterior. - 2.
 Locate the slide-out switch and hold in the "IN" position until the room is in and comes to a stop.
 Release the switch. - 3.
-Replace the travel lock(s) (aluminum rod) to original position on the slide-out room.
-The travel locks should be wedged between the wall and slide out flange-NOT against slide out rubber seals. - 4.
+Latch the travel lock(s) (molded black rubber latching mechanism). - 4.
 Now the slide-out room is ready for travel.